To help you save time adding hotspots to your publications here are a few tips and best practices:

 - Start off by creating empty hotspots with repositioned icons.

-- After the publication is completely filled with empty hotspots start populating them with content the right content.
+- After the publication is completely filled with empty hotspots start populating them with content.
 The key here is momentum, so if it takes more than a few attempts to find the relevant product or link simply delay that one and leave the hotspot empty for later review.

 - Once all available content has been added you can finish up by reviewing all hotspots that remain without the proper content assigned.
 These can easily be spotted as they are still marked red.